 Chlorine or Bromine

 Chlorine and bromine are definitely the big boys in the pool and spa world.
 In fact, here in the US and Canada you’d be hard pressed to find a commercial pool or spa that isn’t required to use chlorine or bromine.
 They both are in the “halogen” family of elements, existing in the same column of the periodic table, and as such are both highly reactive with other elements and molecules.
-It’s through these reactions that they end up combining with various bacteria and germs in the water, killing them in the process.
+It’s through these reactions that they end up combining with various microorganisms in the water, killing them in the process.

 For our intents and purposes here, we’ll be talking about chlorine and bromine interchangeably.
 The only difference worth noting is that bromine is typically used only in warm water (like in hot tubs) because it tends to let off less of a smell in warmer water than chlorine does.

-One important thing to know about chlorine/bromine is that they are floating around throughout the whole body of water, ready to kill the microorganisms they encounter.
+One important thing to know about chlorine/bromine is that they are floating around throughout the whole body of water, ready to kill the germs they encounter.
 In health department lingo, the fact that some sanitizer is present throughout the water means it has a “residual.”
 This is as opposed to something like UV, where the the UV rays are only hitting the water that directly passes in front of the UV bulb in the filtration system.

 This residual can be important for two reasons: in a body of water where multiple people are swimming next to each other, you’d want something in the water to kill any harmful microorganisms from one person before it reaches the next person and gets them sick.
 A residual also provides an easy thing to measure, meaning health inspectors can come in, take a scoop of water, and test it to make sure the levels are right.